rishabhblock8/Daily_Progress_Report/README.md

 ***3rd February*** : Assignment by Ankita of Standards followed in IT companies, Made test scenarios for Vocab test app.

 ***4th February*** : Made test cases and test data for Vocab test app, Discuss the project topics on blockchain and smart contracts.

+***5th February*** : Completed it complainces activity, discuss about project, meeting regarding that, write description regarding that too, started reading about selenium documentation.